koyeb/koyeb-cli/docs/reference.md

       --git-build-command string                Buid command
       --git-no-deploy-on-push                   Disable new deployments creation when code changes are pushed on the configured branch
-      --git-run-command string                  Run command -h, --help                                    help for init
+      --git-run-command string                  Run command
+      --git-workdir string                      Path to the sub-directory containing the code to build and deploy -h, --help                                    help for init
       --instance-type string                    Instance type (default "nano")
       --max-scale int                           Max scale (default 1)